CCIRT/aist-tsn-efcc/README.md

-# TSN EFCC: Ethernet Frame Crafter & Capture for TSN research
+# EFCC: Ethernet Frame Crafter & Capture for TSN research

-## What is this repository?

-This repository is created for "TSN EFCC" project with AIST.
-IP or designs for the KC705, U45N and U250 are included.
+This repository repository is part of the [AIST TSN](https://github.com/CCIRT/aist-tsn) project.
+It includes Ethernet Frame Crafter & Capture (EFCC), a flexible FPGA-based frame generation and capture measurement tool for TSN research and developement.
+EFCC is capable of generating multiple TSN flows with different characteristics, where the frame size, frame rate, and burst size are independently set for each flow.
+In addition, it can record the arrival times of all the frames with a high-precision hardware clock without any loss of the arrival time records, even with the shortest frame size.
+IP and designs for the AMD Xilinx KC705 FPGA evalauation board are included:

 - Ethernet Frame Crafter
   - This module generates and transmits Ethernet frames based on the information written in BRAM.